-- Homework assignments, Worksheets and Laboratory Exercises will be assigned throughout the semester (approximately 15 to 20 graded assessments) related to both laboratory and lecture materials, and may include completing worksheets, performing reading assignments, completing simulated laboratory exercises, working genetics problems, writing and typing short reports, watching specific video clips, etc. and will be worth anywhere from 10 to 25 points each (total for semester approximately 280 to 340 points).
-These assignments will be posted within each corresponding Learning Module on Blackboard, along with instructions. - Late assignments and lab exercises will be accepted for up to one week after the due date (except those assignments and exercises scheduled during the last two weeks of the semester, which will not be accepted late without prior approval), but automatically will lose 25% of their potential value after the original due date has passed, unless "excused absence" criteria apply AND the student (or representative) notifies the instructor within 24 hours of due date. - When completing any handwritten assignment, the writing needs to be legible and organized. - When photographs of handwritten assignments are submitted as uploads to Blackboard, they must be formatted in the correct file type in order to be viewed and graded by the instructor (jpg or jpeg file types, as given in each assignment instructions).
+- Homework, Worksheets and Laboratory Exercises are weighted in the final Gradebook calculated so that they make up approximately 20% of the Course Grade. - Late assignments and lab exercises may be accepted for up to one week after the due date (except those assignments and exercises scheduled due beginning the week of testing when worksheet answers may be posted), if the student receives permission from the Instructor AND notifies Instructor within 24 hours of due date; however, late work will lose 25% of its potential value. - When completing any handwritten assignment, the writing needs to be legible and organized. - When photographs of handwritten assignments are submitted as uploads to Blackboard, they must be formatted in the correct file type in order to be viewed and graded by the instructor (jpg or jpeg file or pdf types, as given in each assignment instructions).

-Summary of Grades: Four major Exams: $\approx 45\%$ of Final grade
+Summary of Grades: Four major Exams: $\approx 60\%$ of Final grade